edmundmk/kenaf/doc/LanguageReference.md

 ```

 Each expression is only evaluated once.
 As with the `and` operator, evaluation
-of later expressions is skipped if any of the comparisons in the chain results
+of later expressions is skipped if any of the comparisons in the chain test
-in false.
+false.